 Work Breakdown Structure WBS: Deliverables or a “To Do” List?

 The work breakdown structure (WBS) provides the foundation on which a project manager works.
-The PM uses the Work Breakdown Structure to control the project and the work of team.
-The WBS also provides the checkpoints against which the PM and the organization measure progress.
+The project manager uses the Work Breakdown Structure to control the project and the work of team.
+The WBS also provides the checkpoints against which the project manager and the organization measure progress.

 Work Breakdown Structure WBS: Criteria

 A professionally done Work Breakdown Structure WBS has to meet two criteria to be included in our work breakdown structure.

 - It has to tell the person doing the work what a good job is before they start, creating a clear performance expectation.

 - It has to be unambiguously measurable.
 You don’t want to require a meeting to decide whether the task is done.
 You and the executives need hard-edged measures of project progress that are not open to interpretation or word games.

 Those two criteria sound simple but it is not easy to produce them.
 In fact, it’s one of the most difficult parts of the art of project management.
 You need to decide exactly what you want as the assignment’s end result and then convert that end result into a metric.